 The implications of AI advancement remain uncertain.
 While there is proven potential to use AI to defend against cyber threats, cyber criminals themselves are harnessing AI capabilities to engineer more sophisticated and dangerous attacks.

-AI for cybersecurity has already been implemented by large organizations such as Google through defense initiatives to allow “security professionals and defenders to scale their work in threat detection, malware analysis, vulnerability detection, vulnerability fixing and incident response.”
+AI for cybersecurity has already been implemented by large organizations such as Google through defense initiatives to allow “security professionals and defenders to scale their work in threat detection, malware analysis, vulnerability detection, vulnerability fixing, and incident response.”

-What’s more, this move towards AI security is being welcomed globally, with 87% of the public recognizing the detection and response to scams, risks, and criminal activity as a crucial application for AI.
 As this technology becomes increasingly accessible, even smaller businesses operating within tight security budgets will feasibly incorporate AI into their threat detection and response strategies.

 However, the widespread adoption of AI also amplifies cybercriminals’ capabilities, which poses unique challenges to defenders, particularly businesses.
 AI algorithms allow criminals to automate various stages of their attack, including the selection of targets and evasion of detection systems, enabling them to operate at a much larger scale.
+In some cases, attackers pushed AI’s agentic capabilities further than ever before, using it to actively execute cyberattacks rather than act just as an advisor.

-Similarly, the increased availability of “off-the-shelf” AI-powered cybercrime tools and services in underground markets makes it easier for novice hackers to launch cyber attacks without the need for specialized technical skills or any significant resources.
+The increased availability of “off-the-shelf” AI-powered cybercrime tools and services in underground markets makes it easier for novice hackers to launch cyber attacks without the need for specialized technical skills or any significant resources.

 Overall, while AI has become a key tool for protecting against cyber attacks, its accessibility has led to a tug-of-war between attackers and defenders.
 Both businesses and individuals must consider layering their defenses and facilitating open communication to win the AI threat standoff and successfully counter escalating cyber threats.